-But by the same token, I don’t think they [genre films] should be relegated to being just entertainment.
+By the same token, I don’t think [genre films] should be relegated to being just entertainment.
 What I’m trying to do is take high art sensibilities and apply them to those formats.
 I’m just happier making genre films.
 They’re better vehicles for dense ideas, and you’re starting to see more and more people think like that.
-[Guillermo] Del Toro has always been on that trip, but then you have Robert Eggers [director of The VVitch (2015)] and Ari Aster [director of Midsommar (2019)] making relationship films more or less revolving around the horror genre.
+[Guillermo] Del Toro has always been on that trip.
+Robert Eggers [director of The VVitch (2015)] and Ari Aster [director of Midsommar (2019)] are making relationship films more or less revolving around the horror genre.
 They’re doing it fantastically.
 Those two filmmakers are making exceptional films.
 You’re starting to see a bit of mainstream acceptance [of horror and genre films] with Jordan Peele doing Us (2019) and having the success he’s had with winning Oscars [for Get Out (2017)].

 You get the impression that the new genre to be in is horror.
 I mean, fuck, just take a look outside your window, or get a pulse of the environment we’re living in!
 Everybody is tense!
 Horror has always operated as a release valve for a lot of that tension.
-At this point, I don’t know how fiction writers can outpace reality, so I think what we’re seeing here [with the SARS-CoV-2 pandemic], and everybody’s talking about how prescient the film is, and it’s just … Is it though, really?
-Is there really a prescience in the film, or is it just that I had the wherewithal not to ignore everything that was going on around me?
-This is, again, a film that was written like 10 to 15 years ago.
+At this point, I don’t know how fiction writers can outpace reality.
+[With the SARS-CoV-2 pandemic], everybody’s talking about how prescient the film is, and it’s just … Is it though, really?
+Is there really a prescience in the film?
+Or is it just that I had the wherewithal not to ignore everything that was going on around me?
+This is, again, a film that I wrote ten to fifteen years ago.

-7R: What do you feel you can get from horror that you can’t get from straight drama, besides the entertainment factor?
+7R: What can you get from horror that you can’t get from straight drama?

 The genres of science fiction and horror lend themselves to expressive imagination.
 You can hold nothing back.
 That is the space that I like to operate in.
 If a monster falls out from the sky, in one of my films, it doesn’t seem out of place, because you’re in a horror film.
-We’re in the middle of this [global pandemic], almost like a cosmic horror in a sense that you don’t really know where that fear is coming from, because there’s no ideology behind it.
+We’re in the middle of this [global pandemic], almost like a cosmic horror, in a sense.
+You don’t really know where that fear is coming from, because there’s no ideology behind it.
 A virus doesn’t hate you for the colour of your skin, or your religious preference, or whatever the case may be.
 You’re going to die regardless.

 I think horror, and science fiction in particular, lends itself to that unknowable unforeseeable future.
 I think that’s why you’re seeing a lot of post-apocalyptic science fiction and horror films, too.
-To a certain extent, filmmakers are telling their audiences, “Look, we can survive an apocalypse, and we can exist after the world has ended.
+To a certain extent, filmmakers are telling their audiences, “Look, we can survive an apocalypse.
+We can exist after the world has ended.
 Don’t worry about it.
 It’s going to be bad, but we can still be here.”
 The idea of a person being alive after an apocalypse is in and of itself kind of a positive message.
-Whereas the reality is so much more unforeseeable and unknowable to the point where people are literally not leaving their house anymore, because at least you hope that the four walls and the roof over your head are safe.
+Whereas the reality is so much more unforeseeable and unknowable to the point where people are literally not leaving their house anymore.
+Because at least, you hope, the four walls and the roof over your head are safe.
 But fuck, you don’t even know that.

-I read an article this morning, “Can coronavirus be delivered on packages?”
+I read an article this morning, “Can coronavirus be delivered on packages?”.
 Right now, in the cultural tension that we’re living in, I just feel like you can’t really express it.
-I suppose you can in drama, but where’s all the chainsaws and stuff?
-I say that having done a short film called The Colony (2007) a few years ago, where it was a straight drama, and it ended with a chainsaw.
+You can in drama, I suppose, but where’s all the chainsaws and stuff?
+I say that having done a short film called The Colony (2007), a straight drama, and it ended with a chainsaw.

 Jeff Barnaby’s films on the podcast